The Best Diffusion Filters available today.

 Another way to vary the effect of these filters is too shoot at different focal lengths, the filter itself has a set strength but if you use a longer focal length you will enhance the effect then, which is a little known fact about diffusion filters.
 So if your shot is setup at 35mm and you are changing to a closeup at 85mm with the same filter you will get different effects from the very same filter.
 This is why filter kits are always recommended, you can easily swap out a filter for the same effect then.

-The good news is Formatt Hitech have given me a 10% discount code HAYES10 which will give you 10% off their products via their websites worldwide.
+The great news for you here is that Formatt Hitech have given me a 10% discount code HAYES10 which will give you 10% off their products via their websites worldwide.
 Simply enter the code in the discount code box at checkout to get 10% off.

 So that’s your standard mist, pro mist or black supermist diffusion filters lets have a look at the other options available also.